 Steer clear of damaged packaging.
 You can't guarantee the safety of food in dented cans, leaking cartons or torn packaging.
 Keep this in mind and you can avoid being one of the 20 per cent of Australians who suffer food poisoning from poor food safety practices each year.

 If you have food allergies, or simply want to know what's in your food, check the pack for food additives.
 Additives are found in the list of ingredients, stated by their function, say FOOD ACID, followed by either the chemical name, say CITRIC ACID or by a code number, 330.
-Read my article on why additives are used and how to find out the code numbers for them.
+Read my post on why additives are used and how to find out the code numbers for them.

 If you don't need food from a particular supermarket aisle, don't visit it.
 This especially applies to the confectionery and soft drink aisles.
 Simply pushing your trolley past them is enough to tempt you to buy items you don't need and that are probably no good for you.